 Students of sociology will study interesting questions, such as: what are our morals?
 How do we solve poverty?
 How important is charisma?
 And how important is the class system?

-Furthermore, students are able to obtain a PGCE and go into teaching, or retrain for Law, or study a postgraduate qualification.
+Furthermore, students can study a PGCE degree and go into teaching, or retrain for Law, or study a postgraduate qualification.

-For students who wish to study a postgraduate qualification, are able to gain a Masters of Arts (MA) degree in the following subjects; ancient visual and material culture, anthropological research, sociology, civil society, contemporary identity, and conflict and social development.
+For students who wish to study a postgraduate qualification, can gain a Masters of Arts (MA) degree in the following subjects; ancient visual and material culture, anthropological research, sociology, civil society, contemporary identity, and conflict and social development.

 Jeremy Kyle, from the notorious British television show The Jeremy Kyle Show studied history and sociology at the University of Surrey.